aras-p/aras-p.hugo/content/blog/2018/01-school-in-cameroon.md

 ### The Process

-By middle of November 2016 I've agreed with BFSA that I'm willing to fund construction of a new primary school, and they with their Cameroon partner SHUMAS will start researching for possible locations & evaluating things.
+By middle of November 2016 I've agreed with BSFA that I'm willing to fund construction of a new primary school, and they with their Cameroon partner SHUMAS will start researching for possible locations & evaluating things.

 However at end of 2016 a crisis between Anglophone and Francophone parts of Cameroon has emerged, including a